uozyurt/MAE_presentation/readme.md

-# This repo containt my presentation for the paper "Masked Autoencoders​ Are Scalable Vision Learners".
+# This repo contains my presentation for the paper "Masked Autoencoders​ Are Scalable Vision Learners".

 ## This presentation was prepared for the CENG502 - Advanced Deep Learning course for the Spring 2024 term.​